AtharvG-124/AtharvG-124/README.md

 - 👋 Hi, I’m @AtharvG-124
 - 👀 I’m interested in working with python and making websites
-- 🌱 I’m currently learning python and soon start to lear C++
+- 🌱 I’m currently learning python and soon start to learn C++
 - 💞️ I’m looking to collaborate on any projects that I will be able to help on
 - 📫 How to reach me: atharv.gupta124@gmail.com.
 My link tree: https://linktr.ee/AtharvG